raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 ## Garden provider setup

-Garden provider is a context wrapper that gives your application access to all of Garden SDK's features
+Garden provider is a central garden instance that gives your application access to all of Garden SDK's features

+### Wallet client

+Garden SDK uses `walletClient` from the `wagmi` library to handle wallet events like wallet connections, transaction signing etc. You'll need to:

+1. Get the [walletClient](https://wagmi.sh/react/api/hooks/useWalletClient#usewalletclient) using the `useWalletClient` hook
+2. Pass it to your `GardenProvider` configuration

 Here's how you can set up the Garden Provider: